-On May 15, 2017 we reported interim data from our clinical study ATB200-02.
-Highlights included safety data for 20 patients (maximum 48 weeks) as well as PD (muscle biomarker and disease substrate biomarker) data for 16 patients (11 ERT-switch patients and five ERT-naïve patients).
-ATB200/AT2221 safety measures showed no serious adverse events (SAEs) considered related to ATB200/AT2221 with treatment emergent adverse events (TEAEs) that were generally mild and transient.
-To date, ATB200/AT2221 has shown no infusion-associated reactions following the first 200+ infusions.
-The clinical PK profile was consistent with previously reported preclinical data.
-Reductions were observed in biomarkers of muscle damage (creatine kinase (CK) enzyme, alanine aminotransferase (ALT), and aspartate aminotransferase (AST)) in a majority of ERT-switch patients and ERT-naïve patients, and across the three biomarkers, mean reductions from baseline were approximately 15-20% and 50-55% for the ERT-switch and ERT-naïve patients, respectively.
-Reduction was also observed in a biomarker of glycogen substrate - Urine Hexose Tetrasaccharide (Hex4) - in a majority of ERT-switch patients and all ERT-naïve patients, with mean reductions from baseline of approximately 40% and 50% for the ERT-switch and ERT-naïve patients, respectively.
+On October 4, 2017 we reported additional interim data from our clinical study ATB200-02 at the 22nd International Congress of the World Muscle Society.
+Highlights included safety and tolerability data in all 20 patients (maximum of 72 weeks) as well as PD (muscle damage biomarker and disease substrate biomarker) data for 20 patients (15 ERT-switch patients and five ERT-naïve patients).
+To date, adverse events have been generally mild and transient.
+Importantly, ATB200/AT2221 has resulted in a low rate of infusion-associated reactions (IARs) following 400+ infusions (three events of IARs in two patients; < 1% of all 400+ infusions with an IAR).
+As previously reported, the clinical PK profile has been consistent with previously reported preclinical data.
+Reductions were observed in biomarkers of muscle damage (creatine kinase (CK) enzyme, alanine aminotransferase (ALT), and aspartate aminotransferase (AST)) in a majority of ERT-switch patients and ERT-naïve patients, and across the three biomarkers, mean reductions from baseline were approximately 25-35%, 5-25% and 40-55% for the ambulatory ERT-switch (n=11), non-ambulatory ERT-switch (n=4) and ERT-naïve (n=5) patients, respectively.
+Reduction was also observed after up to 58 weeks in a biomarker of glycogen substrate - urine hexose tetrasaccharide (Hex4) - in a majority of ERT-switch patients and all ERT-naïve patients, with mean reductions from baseline of approximately 40%, 35% and 55% for the ambulatory ERT-switch (n=11), non-ambulatory ERT-switch (n=4) and ERT-naïve (n=5) patients, respectively.